edwardgerhold/syntaxjs/README.md

 Now it´s easy to write tests for syntax.js when they are easy and just test some strings of code.
 This will save a lot of time.

+Oh, the print of "init" is missing for orientation.